What the Hell is Game-Based Training?

 Today I want to clear things up.
 Starting with the big question: what the hell is it?

-To be more specific, it morphs corporate training content into fun, engaging experiences for employees.
+To be specific, game-based training morphs corporate training content into fun, engaging experiences for employees.
 The goal is to not only make training fun, but to make it more effective, using tactics that promote retention and engagement.

 If you’re still going, huh?
 Then think about it like this:

 Picture a game you’ve played on your phone recently.

 Then imagine that instead of defending against an invasion, you were actually learning about things like proper cybersecurity policies — while playing the game.

 What ISN’T Game-Based Training?